 This is dependent upon the resources of the School who has nominated you.
 Heads of School will ensure that access to UNE facilities is provided at their discretion.
 The facilities which you have access to will be stated in your confirmation of invitation letter.
-If you have certain expectations and requirements for your role, you must discuss this with prior to your arrival to come to an appropriate arrangement.
+If you have certain expectations and requirements for your role, please discuss this prior to your arrival.

 Human Resource Services will keep a copy of your paperwork as an electronic document.

 Yes, Human Resource Services at UNE is able to cease the appointment early upon a request by the School where the appointment is held.
 If you wish to cease your appointment you should contact the appropriate School in the first instance.
-Once the School has advised Human Resource Services of your intention to cease your appointment early, Human Resource Services will then advise the Department of Immigration and Border Protection you have ceased your appointment early.
+Once the School has advised Human Resource Services of your intention to cease your appointment early, Human Resource Services will then advise the Department of Home Affairs you have ceased your appointment early.

 The University is obliged under our sponsorship agreement with the Department of Immigration and Border Protection to inform them of any changes to the proposed arrangement between UNE (as the sponsor) and you (as the visa applicant).
 This includes if you do not arrive at UNE, alter your proposed dates, or cease your appointment earlier than proposed.
 It is very important that you advise Human Resource Services of any changes to your arrangements as soon as you become aware of them.